MontySteele/NLP_production_repo/README.md

 The API will return a JSON dictionary formatted as: { <YOUR_COMMENT_HERE> : <0 or 1> }

 Comments that are predicted to receive no likes will return a 0 value dictionary entry.
 Comments that are predicted to receive some likes will return a 1 instead.

+### Model Architecture ###

+In my production model, I am using an AWD-LSTM (ASDG Weight-Dropped Long Short-term Memory) architecture implemented by the fastai library.
+AWD-LSTM architectures are a type of Recurrent Neural Network with additional types of dropouts.
+In addition to the weight dropout common in LSTM, dropout is also used in the embedding layer, the embedding matrix and the output of hidden layers.
+The documentation for this implementation is available [here.](https://docs.fast.ai/text.models.html)

+RNN models are seen as well-suited to NLP analysis because of their 'memory' of recent data that lets them find, e.g. patterns in sentence structure.
+The AWD-LSTM model is a state-of-the-art improvement on the basic RNN that is well-suited for comment classification.

+The model is trained in two steps- first I train a language model which tried to learn our comment dataset by predicting the next word in a given sentence.
+In this step I apply transfer learning by borrowing the weights of a language model pretrained in the WikiText-103 dataset.

+Once the language model is trained on my word corpus, I then train it for classification tasks by giving it a training dataset and asking for predictions of the comment class ('popular' or 'unpolular').
+This model is then measured against a test dataset.
+Both the train and test dataset are balanced to contain equal numbers of 'popular' and 'unpopular' comments.

+### Results summary ###

+### Other attempted models ###

+Early on in this project, I attempted to develop a regression model which could predict the exact number of recommendations the comment would get.
+I started by trying a logistic regression over the comment metadata, but I found that the model would always try to predict the most common class; that is, the model couldn't actually learn anything from the data.
+In this dataset, this would give an accuracy of ~20%.

+I then tried using neural networks because those are widely seen as the state-of-the-art approach for NLP-based problems.
+I worked with Keras and Tensorflow to design my own neural network, which was able to achieve ~33% accuracy on the regression problem (that is, identifying the exact number of comments 33% of the time).
+The neural network was able to improve over always guessing the most common class.
+However, I found that my model's 'like' distribution was consistently smaller than the sample distribution; that is, it would consistently underestimate the correct number of 'likes' for a comment.

+I then modified my approach by converting my problem from regression to classification; instead of predicting the number of likes, I sorted my comments into 'unpopular' comments (0 likes) or 'popular' comments (1 or more likes).
+I also switched to using the LSTM (Long Short-term Memory) architecture, a popular modification of Recurrent Neural Networks (RNN's) that are better able to handle dependencies between parts of the data, such as relationships between words in a sentence.
+This approach scored ~58% accuracy on the test data.

+At this point I switched to using pyTorch and fastai as the fastai library offers a quick and easy implementation of an AWD-LSTM model with transfer learning applied, as described above.
+Switching to this approach increased my accuracy as high as 86%, but I found that the output prediction distribution contained very few 'unpopular' comments; that is, the model would predict almost all comments as 'popular', so the high accuracy score was an artifact of the test set consisting of relatively few 'unpopular' comments.
+The false-negative rate was very high, with accuracy on 'unpolular' test comments as low as ~25%.

+To fix this problem, I used a balanced training and testing data set where the number of 'popular' and 'unpopular' comments were equal.
+I retrained my model on this set and my overall accuracy was reduced to ~70%, but the model's false-negative rate went down significantly and the model's accuracy on 'unpolular' comments increased to 51%.
+My model still performs poorly on these comments but is better than random.

+### Final thoughts ###